 The general goals for the Career Development Program are to help students develop a positive worker identity, match a student's skills, strengths and interests to a job placement and upgrade basic skills as needed to a work-place literacy level.
 In addition, goals are to empower and motivate students toward a future of successful employment and self-reliance, provide career exploration, and prepare students for the transition to skilled post-graduate opportunities, as well as higher education.

-At Bay Cove, an individual’s effort and a positive process in addition to traditional performance-based measures of ability define a successful outcome.
-It is sustained effort that enables an individual to increase his/her skills and potential to experience success.
-Incremental, solid accomplishments and skills acquisition creates a foundation for self-esteem and hope about adult life.
+At Bay Cove, an individual’s effort, in addition to traditional performance-based measures of ability, define a successful outcome.
+It is a sustained effort that enables an individual to increase his/her skills and potential to experience success.
+Incremental, solid accomplishments and skills acquisition creates a foundation for higher self-esteem and hope and excitement for their future.

-This past year, Bay Cove students worked at twenty-three different business sites including:
+Bay Cove students have worked at twenty-three different business sites including: